andreasdr/minitscript/README-LanguageDraft-2.0.md

     end
 ```

 ## 1.3.
-Structures, which are compound data type definitions including data types, used for data validation
+Structures, which are compound data type definitions including data type definitions, used for data validation

 ```
     # maybe, not sure if required 100%